My days of drawing and painting go way back, like many

 to draw but after a long break it was hard, and I became frustrated.

-When writing a simple list of things to do, I would
+Through daily activity and writing a list of things to do, I would

 find myself sketching flowers or shapes on the edge of the paper.
 Pencil drawing was my connection to the art world and deep down I really